Soybean mosaic virus: Conditions favoring disease

-Plants infected when young tend to show more symptoms than plants that are infected when older.
-Higher activity or populations of aphids favor virus transmission.
+Plants that are infected when young tend to show more symptoms than plants that are infected when older.
+Higher activity or populations of aphids' favor virus transmission.

 Disease management

 The main management tools for avoiding yield reduction and severe damage of plants are preventive methods.
-The use of certified virus-free seeds and timing of planting are crucial to avoid high vector populations when plants are still young.
+The use of certified virus-free seeds and the timing of planting are crucial to avoid high vector populations when plants are still young.
 Infected seeds are the most important way that SMV is transmitted and serve as a primary source of infection for later dispersal by aphids.
 Late planting coincides with higher populations of aphids, which may increase the probability of virus transmission to young seedlings.
 Infection in the early growth stages has the highest impact in yield loss and seed quality compared to infection late in the life cycle.
 Serological and molecular techniques for screening viral presence in seeds can be used for detection in seed lots.

-Control of aphid vectors should be able to significantly decrease the infection levels.
-However, no control methods for aphids have been yet successfully developed.
+Control of aphid vectors should be able to significantly decrease infection levels.
+However, no control methods for aphids have yet been successfully developed.
 Insecticides are not considered effective in reducing transmission of SMV by aphids as aphids present at spraying are killed, but the field is quickly recolonized by winged aphids and virus transmission resumes.
 Aphids that come into contact with the insecticide residues on the leaf surface are killed but are still capable of virus transmission prior to death.
-Growers shouldn’t spray insecticide below the soybean threshold since using an insecticide will only suppress the vector but not the disease and may make the virus problem worse.
+Growers shouldn't spray insecticide below the soybean threshold since using an insecticide will only suppress the vector but not the disease and may make the virus problem worse.

-The most effective disease management should be based upon using resistant varieties.
+The most effective disease management should be based on using resistant varieties.
 At least three naturally occurring independent loci (Rsv1, Rsv3 and Rsv4) have been identified and mapped for resistance to SMV.
-These three loci were specified to give resistance against the SMV strains G1–G7.
+These three loci were specified to confer resistance against the SMV strains G1–G7.
 Loci specified in China to give resistance against SMV-SC strains are Rsc4, Rsc5, Rsc7, Rsc8, Rsc15, and Rsc20.
 Because of the high variability of SMV, use of single resistance genes is potentially dangerous and pyramiding available sources of resistance is recommended to achieve disease control.